onepub-dev/onepub/README.md

 OnePub lets you use the existing Dart tooling (dart pub publish | flutter pub publish) to publish packages to your own private repository.

-OnePub includes a free plan for personal use.
+OnePub includes a free plan for small teams.

 To take it for a spin by registering at: https://onepub.dev